CIS-Fall-2022/final-project-mlinh1510/README.md

 # final-project-mlinh1510
-final-project-mlinh1510 created by GitHub Classroom
+final-project-mlinh1510 created by GitHub Classroom Some parts of this project was referenced from class lecture

 In this project, I create an application that utilize Python, HTML, Javascript, Node, MySQL and Flask to display the Puple Winter Airline information.
 When an user access to the website, there will be login form that acquire username and password to authorized user to log in